markafoltz/camera-effects/README.md

 ### Setting

 This exposes the current blur state as a boolean.
-Our proposal uses an enum, which is preferred for extensibility.
+Our proposal uses a dictionary, which is preferred for extensibility.

 ### Summary